jrbarnard/date-interval-iterator/README.md

 ```
 * You can set when the iterator should end to a DateTime or a number of occurrences, for example you may want to get an
 occurrence every hour before 5:30pm on a certain day, you can and it will stop iterating when the next occurrence it
-would get, goes beyond this limit.
+would get goes beyond this limit.
 Or if you prefer to set a number of occurrence limit, e.g every hour for the next 10
 hours, you can by just passing an int:
 ```php
 $iterator->setEndAfter(10);